tharumbun/astro-paper/src/content/blog/meet-mitty-steele-banyan-blogger.md

 ---
+author: tharum
-title: "Meet Mitty Steele Banyan Blogger"
+title: Meet Mitty Steele Banyan Blogger
+featured: true
 description: "A Cambodian-born American, Mitty is a writer, photographer, and communicator"
-pubDate: "Jan 15 2023"
-heroImage: "/placeholder-hero.jpg"
+pubDatetime: 2023-01-15T15:22:00Z
 ---

 I recently had a conversation with [Banyan Blogger Mitty Steele](http://www.banyanblog.org/).
 A Cambodian-born American, Mitty is a writer, photographer, and communicator.
 This is an unedited email interview.